Haitian football's sexual abuse scandal: Jean-Bart still in 'complete control' despite FIFA ban | DW | 06.10.2020

 Antoine Doret, the director of the national training center for 12 years until 2014, knows the inner workings of the federation better than most.
 Since the allegations became public in April, he and many others say they have received death threats for speaking out against Jean-Bart.
 Some have also reported being physically attacked.

-Doret, who has given evidence to FIFA, says the threats are still happening, claiming they are improerly fuelled by money coming from the FHF on Jean-Bart's behalf.
+Doret, who has given evidence to FIFA, says the threats are still happening, claiming they are improperly fuelled by money coming from the FHF on Jean-Bart's behalf.

 "It's a very simple thing," he said.
 "At the start of his appointment as provisional president, Saint-Fleur did not have the right to sign official documents.
 But now, the administrative follow-ups have been done and he can sign everything.
 He is writing the checks for Dadou who uses this money to pay [his associates] to terrorize people."